docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image61.png "Auto-generated page block title"%}

 Here is the exhaustive list of supported formats: odt, ods, odp, odg, odc, odf, odb, odi, odm, doc, docx, ppt, pps, txt, csv, xls, pdf, html, htm, xml, rtf, msg.

+###Used by tab

+This view lists the documents and parts using the document as a link.

+{% image /assets/images/documentation/dev/en/image68.png "Used by view"%}

 ##“Checked out” and “Tasks” links